acowusu/ImperialCTF22/README.md

 1. All teams can have at most 5 members.
 No external help!
 1. The top 15 teams will qualify for the on-sight finals & conference.
-1. The top 20 teams are required to submit write-ups to doc-ctf@imperial.co.uk before 04 April, 13:00 BST.
+1. The top 20 teams are required to submit write-ups to `doc-ctf@imperial.co.uk` before `04 April, 13:00 BST`.
 1. All qualified teams will be required to provide proof of their student status in order to be eligible to participate in the finals.
 We will contact you via the team email.
 1. Looking things up on the internet is completely fine and expected.
 1. Time will decide the scoreboard in case of ties.